Bayesian Learning for Neural Networks: an algorithmic survey: bbb

 \section{\SectionNameWithGlossary{bbb}}

-A common approach for estimating the variational posterior over the networks' weights is the \acrfull{bbb} method of \cite{blundell2015weight}, perhaps a breakthrough in probabilistic deep learning as a practical solution for Bayesian inference.
+A common approach for estimating the variational posterior over the networks' weights is the \acrfull{bbb} method of \cite{blundell2015weight}, perhaps a breakthrough in probabilistic deep-learning as a practical solution for Bayesian inference.

 The key argument in \citep{blundell2015weight} is the use of the local reparametrization trick under which the derivative of an expectation can be expressed as the expectation of a derivative.
 It introduces a random variable $\bm{\eps}$ having a probability density given by $q\br{\bm{\eps}}$ and a deterministic transform $t\br{\bth,\bm{\eps}}$ such that $\bm{w} = t\br{\bth,\bm{\eps}}$.
 The main idea is that the random variable $\bm{\eps}$ is a source of noise that does not depend on the variational distribution, and the weights $\bm{w}$ are sampled indirectly as a deterministic transformation of $\bm{\eps}$, leading to a training algorithm that is analogous to that used in training regular networks.
 Indeed, by writing $\bm{w}$ as $\bm{w} = t\br{\bth,\bm{\eps}}$, in place of evaluating